CHARACTERISTICS OF THE CLASS

 Works closely with Water Distribution & Wastewater Collection Divisions on emergency jobs, setting up jobs for Asphalt & Concrete repairs.

-High School diploma or GED required, supplemented by courses in business office practices, and two years general office experience at the full performance level or any equivalent combination of acceptable education and experience.
-Ability to operate personal computer using Microsoft Office Word and Excel applications.
-Experience with the use of Munis financial software.
-Experience with an Enterprise Asset Management (EAM) Software, such as Infor EAM, particularly with the work order module preferred but not required.
+A. EDUCATION AND TRAININGHigh School diploma or GED required, supplemented by courses in business office practices, and two years’ general office experience at the full performance level.
 Must have a valid Florida driver’s license.
 Applicants who possess a valid out of state driver’s license must obtain the Florida driver’s license within 10 days of employment.
-Must be able to type 45 words per minute with accuracy.
+Must be able to type with speed and accuracy.
 Typing test from Brevard Workforce must be submitted for application to be considered.

 Knowledge of current office practices, methods, and procedures.